 We started at the Pole Creek Trailhead and within 100 feet of the parking lot, we were immediately excited to see a mother and calf moose grazing.
 It was dark, making it difficult to photograph.

 Just after dawn and a few miles from the trailhead, I saw a shadow cross the trail above me from the corner of my eye and heard “whoosh, whoosh.”
 A bird landed deep in the trees, somewhat at a distance.
-It was dark, but I could tell it was an owl – the second time I’ve ever seen one not in captivity (ironically, the first I’d ever seen was Flaco, the escaped Central Park owl – RIP Flaco!).
+It was dark, but I could tell it was an owl – the second time I’ve ever seen one not in captivity (the first I’d ever seen in the wild was Flaco, the escaped Central Park owl – RIP Flaco!).
 The owl watched us for a moment and then took off and flew straight towards us, landing on a tree just to the side of the trail.

 I didn’t know it at the time – but we were fortunate to be graced by an elusive, juvenile Great gray owl.
 He spent about 15 or 20 minutes watching us, bobbing his head around, and calling out to another nearby owl.

-We knew it was a unique experience and in that moment agreed that no matter what happened on the rest of the trip, we already considered it a success.
+We knew it was a unique experience, and in that moment agreed that no matter what happened on the rest of the trip, we already considered it a success.

 Not too much later, while still in the woods, we passed a third moose.